PaulKinlan/reactive-prompt/README.md

 Preact's `Signals` seemed like an ideal way to manage this.

-The `reactive-prompt` library exports a single function called `prompt`.
+The `reactive-prompt` library exports a single function called `prompt` (streaming coming soon).
 It's a tagged template litteral which allows you to substitute any variable including Signals.
 When a Signal is referenced and updated, it's prompt will be recalculated.... and now we have reactive prompts.

 ### Simple Demo